Peckmore/Journey/README.md

 A typical use case for a _browser_ is to use a search engine to find the solution to a problem, which a user will often do by initiating a search in their _browser_ and then clicking on links that appear in the search results.
 The user may click on several links, returning to the search results between each link, and repeat this for a number of iterations.
 In doing this, the user can end up in a situation whereby they have visited a number of pages, but are unable to remember which page contained the most helpful solution to their problem.

-The situation can be further compounded if several results lead to different answers on the same web site, resulting in many of the page having similar URLs and titles.
+The situation can be further compounded if several results lead to different answers on the same web site, resulting in many of the pages having similar URLs and titles.
 The user may be forced to return to the search results and click on each link again, or use the _history_ feature of their _browser_ to attempt to find the page they were looking for.
 This can be both time consuming and frustrating, especially if the user has visited a number of pages within a short period of time.

 This scenario naturally posits the question, _"could the travellog be more helpful in such scenarios?"_ Whilst there are already a number of tools and extensions to enhance the _history_ of a _browser_ [^better-history] [^browser-history-plus] [^history-plus], at the time of this project there appears to be no tool or extension that enhances the _travellog_.